CAProgramming/JS-Practice-Solutions/README.md

 # JS-Practice-Solutions
-Practices for learning programming through javascript
+Practices for teaching new members programming through javascript